stenciljs/site/docs/components/styling.md

 ## CSS Parts

 CSS custom properties can be helpful for customizing components from the light DOM, but they are still a little limiting as they only allow a user to modify specific properties.
 For situations where users require a higher degree of flexibility, we recommend using the [CSS `::part()` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).
-You can define parts on elements of your component with the “part” attribute.
+You can define parts on elements of your component with the "part" attribute.

 ```tsx
 @Component({